assetsathidev1/DS-AlgoExpert/ml-exercises/ML-crash-course-notes.md

     12. A Binary assumption is made that a word is either present or not present in a msg.
 This is called `Bernoulli` assumption.
 AKA `Bernoulli Distribution` AKA `Binomial` .
     13. And sometimes, it is assumed that a word can occur multiple times in a msg.
 This is called `Multinomial` assumption.

+- Model Performance
+    1. Validation Set is used to tune the model parameters.
+    2. ROC Curve is a plot of True Positive Rate (TPR) vs False Positive Rate (FPR).
+    3. AUC is the area under the ROC curve.
+    4. AUC is a good metric to evaluate the model performance and decide which model to choose.
+    5. Cross validation can happen in 2 ways, `K-Fold` and `Hold Out`.
+    6. `K-Fold` is where the data is divided into K parts and each part is used as a validation set and the rest of the data is used as training set.
+This is repeated K times and the average of the K results is taken.